Ryan2540254/Ryan2540254/README.md

 - 👋 Hi, I’m @Ryan2540254
-- 👀 I’m interested in Finance and Big Data Analysis
+- 👀 I’m interested in Finance and Big Data Analysis.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Automation & Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ryangacherubusiness@outlook.com